fos-2022/fos-2022.github.io/project4.md

 **Project template:** [4-extensions.zip](projects/4-extensions.zip)

+The project skeleton is very similar to the one from the last assignment.
+You should download the template and copy your definitions from the previous project.
-The project skeleton is the same one you started with for the last assignment.
-You should continue working on your project, and the final submission should contain all extensions, both from this assignment and from the last assignment.
-In this assignment, you will extend your simply typed lambda calculus project from exercise 3 with several features.
+The final submission should contain all extensions, both from this assignment and from the last assignment.
+In this assignment, you will extend your simply typed lambda calculus project from project 3 with several features.

 There is a common base that everyone must implement: